vocdoni/docs/docs/protocol/user-stories.md

 	- Using **ZK Snarks**
 		- The app requests the census proof to the **Census Service**
 			- The **Census service** replies with the merkle proof
-		- The app computes the nullifyer
+		- The app computes the nullifier
 		- The app encrypts the **vote value** with the public key of the voting process
 		- The app fetches the proving and verification keys and generates the **Zero-Knowledge Proof** that he/she is eligible to cast a valid vote
 		- The app generates the **vote package**